About

 geom_sf_sample(aes(geometry=county_geometry, fill=temp_dist))

-To maintain flexibility, the geom_sf_sample
+To maintain flexibility, the geom_sf_sample does not

 highlight the original boundary lines, but that can be easily added just